Updated November 2025

 5. Do you spend a lot of time by yourself?

 Each of us is unique and has his own personality.
 Someone is an extrovert and likes to communicate with others a lot.
 The other cares about privacy and prefers to spend time alone.
 As for me, it is really significant to spend time by myself.
-It helps to organise my thoughts, focus on the most important tasks and relax if I need that.
+It helps to organize my thoughts, focus on the most important tasks and relax if I need that.

 6. What do you usually do when you are alone?